pulumi/docs/content/docs/get-started/aws/review-project.md

 {{% /choosable %}}

-Next, you will deploy your stack which will provision your S3 bucket.
+Next, you'll deploy your stack, which will provision your S3 bucket.

 {{< get-started-stepper >}}